Hwoo-Kim/DFRscore/README.md

 - [Using trained model as a scoring metric for VS](#using-trained-model-as-a-scoring-metric-for-vs)

 ## Install Dependencies
-SVS needs conda environment.
+DFRscore needs conda environment.
 After installing [conda](https://www.anaconda.com/),
 you can manually install the required pakages as follows:
 - rdkit=2020.09.1
 - matplotlib